Vestbox

 If you want hyper-concentrated, illiquid, multi-year lock-in bets, use AIFs.
 If you want simple market-matching returns, use Index Funds.
 But if you want tactical, liquid, institutional-grade downside protection without paying the ₹50 Lakh PMS entry tax, a Specialized Investment Fund (SIF) is the undisputed champion.

 Stop letting product structures dictate your risk.
-Take back control of your downside.
-See the full SIF vs Mutual funds breakdown
+Take back control of your downside and Explore Vestbox's curated SIF investments.

 Vidit Garg